 The annual percentage rate (APR) of your credit card has a big impact on how much it costs you to carry a credit card balance.
-In some cases — especially if you have a variable interest rate — your APR can change, causing your credit card interest rate to increase or decrease.
+In some cases — if you have a variable interest rate or are late making payments, for example — your APR can change, causing your credit card interest rate to increase or decrease.

 Understanding when and how these changes might occur can help you choose the right credit card and control how much you spend on interest.
-Here’s a look at what can increase your credit card’s APR and some of the factors that could cause it to decrease as well.
+Here’s a look at what can impact your credit card’s APR.

 What Is Credit Card APR?